schneiderman805/atm_challange/README.md

 >As a Customer
 >In order to keep my funds secure
 >I want a secure Pin code & an expiry date on my card that allows only me access to my funds

+>As an Bank Customer
+>In order to withdraw funds in even amounts
+>I want to receive funds in 5, 10 & 20$ bills